umakantv/design-patterns/03. Decorator Pattern/README.md

 Decorators need to implement the same type/interface as the `Component` does, as it has to stand in place of the component itself.

-### Caveats

-Decorators can

-If the code is dependent on the concrete types, then it is not advisable to use decorators.
+Decorators can add new methods or extend the existing methods, however, new behavior is typically added by doing computation before or after an existing method in the component.

 ```ts
 abstract class Component {